Madhavanlabcode/Madhavanlabcode.github.io/_posts/2020-07-06-Anuva-PPG-MRL-Fellowship.md

 ---
-title:  "Anuva is a PPG-MRL Fellow!"
+title:  "Arjun receives Scott Anderson Award!"
-date:   2020-07-06 08:30:00 -0500
+date:   2022-05-22 08:20:00 -0500
 categories:
   - People
 ---

-Anuva Aishwarya has won a PPG-MRL Fellowship for the 2020-2021 academic year; congratulations to Anuva!
+Arjun Raghavan has won a Scott Anderson Graduate Research Assistant Award from the Dept. of Physics for the 2021-2022 academic year; congratulations to Arjun!